To prevent assaults on your hospital staff, you may have:

 Was a very interesting training.
 It kept my attention and I feel like I was able to learn a lot!

-CONTACT US REGARDING OUR CONSULTING AND WPV TRAINING
+CONTACT US REGARDING OUR Workplace Violence CONSULTING AND TRAINING

-- Concerned their employees will use excessive force in responding to a patient or visitor assault.
+- Nervous that a staff member will use excessive force in responding to a patient or visitor assault.

 KELLY L. AUSTIN, PsyD